Use a ladder stitch to close a seam invisibly!

 - Knot the thread by winding it around the needle a couple times and pulling the knot close to the fabric.
 Then push the needle through the fabric as if you’re taking one more stitch.
 Bring the needle out and cut the thread close to the fabric, and pull the tail inside the fabric to bury it.

-To see this in action, watch the video below or on YouTube here.
-Scroll below the video to see still photos of the process.
+To see this in action, watch the video below on how to sew a hidden stitch or on YouTube here.
+Scroll below the video to see still photos of the process of ladder stitch sewing.

-Then take another stitch in the seam allowance on the other side, making sure your stitch doesn’t go through to the outside of the item.
-You’ll create a series of Vs like this
+Then take another stitch in the seam allowance on the other side, making sure your stitch doesn’t go through to the outside of the fabric.
+You’ll create a series of Vs like shown below.